-Caption: This is a UMD fabrication scheme for a microscale tetherball pole.
+Microscale Tetherball (image) University of Maryland Caption This is a UMD fabrication scheme for a microscale tetherball pole.
 A microthread is fabricated from a microbead.
 Then optical tweezers are used to bring the end of the thread to the top of the pole, where it is attached via MAP.
 The optical tweezers are then used to wrap the thread around the pole, after which the bead is immobilised using MAP.
 Credit John Fourkas, University of Maryland Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.